pammacdotnet/TypstPaper/paper.typ

 Typst uses a two-pronged styling system to separate styling from content.
 First, `set` rules allow the declaration of global or local scoped defaults for elements (like text, page, par, heading, etc.), specifying parameters such as font, size, margins, justification, line spacing, numbering, and layout.
 Once set, these defaults apply automatically wherever that element appears.
 Second, `show` rules enable custom rendering logic for specific elements#footnote(api-link("foundations/function/#element-functions")) by providing a selector#footnote(api-link("foundations/selector")).

-Normally, `show` and `set` statements are used in combination to tweak the appearance of an element with code-based transformations (e.g., small caps, run-in headings, added logotypes, etc.).
-They can also be used for theming an entire document (templates) via an _everything_ `show`-`set` directive.
-By combining the rigor of traditional typesetting with modern programming paradigms, Typst provides a powerful yet intuitive way to manage document styling, whether for academic papers, technical reports, or dynamic publications.
+Normally, `show` and `set` statements are combined to tweak an element's appearance through code-based transformations (e.g., small caps, run-in headings, added logotypes, etc.).
+They can also theme an entire document (templates) via an _everything_ `show`-`set` directive.
+By combining traditional typesetting with modern programming, Typst provides a powerful, intuitive way to manage document styling for academic papers, technical reports, or dynamic publications.
 For instance, the style rules necessary to produce @fig:affine are presented in @fig:setshow.

 #let show-set = `show` + raw(lang: none, "-") + `set`
 #let Heading = text(typst-blue, `heading`)
 #figure(
-  placement: none,
   caption: [Example of a global `set` rule and #show-set & `show` rules (on the #Heading elements) necessary to render the content of @fig:affine],
   kind: image,
   raw-size(0.982em, grid(